Checking a Fuse

 Checking automotive fuses.

 Fuses are commonly used to protect automotive circuits from excessive current.
 They contain a metal strip thick enough to allow only a certain amount of current to pass.
-The thicker the metal strip, the more current or amperage is allowed to pass through.
+The thicker the metal strip, the more current or amperage can pass through.
 If amperage exceeds the amount this strip can handle, the strip will burn in two and create an open circuit.
 Think of it as a weak point in the circuit.
-The thickness of this metal strip determines the fuses rating.
-There are different types of fuses used on vehicles including the glass cartridge, bladed, and ceramic.
-Most fuses found on today's vehicles are bladed.
-They're color coded according to their amperage rating.
+The thickness of this metal strip determines the fuse's rating.

 How to check for a blown fuse.